disaster37/elktools/README.md

 ## Contribute

 You PR are always welcome.
+Please use the righ branch to do PR:
+ - 7.x for Elasticsearch 7.x
+ - 6.x for Elasticsearch 6.x
-Please use develop branch to do PR (git flow pattern) Don't forget to add test if you add some functionalities.
+Don't forget to add test if you add some functionalities.

 To build, you can use the following command line: